jvinaymohan/sparktracks-mvp/README.md

 # 🎓 Sparktracks MVP - Comprehensive Learning Management Platform

-## 🚀 STATUS: PRODUCTION-READY & LIVE! v2.4.0 - Feature Complete!
+## 🚀 STATUS: PRODUCTION-READY & LIVE! v2.5.3 - Enterprise Ready!

 A modern, multi-tenant learning management platform built with Flutter and Firebase, designed to connect parents, children, and coaches in a seamless educational ecosystem.